ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows format of the `DestinationConfig` object for MS Teams destination.
+  - The following example shows format of the `DestinationConfig` object for MS Teams(msteams) destination.

       ```json
       {